2007 Challenge Bell

-The 2007 Challenge Bell was a tennis tournament played on indoor carpet courts.
+The 2007 Challenge Bell was a women's tennis tournament played on indoor carpet courts.
 It was the 15th edition of the Challenge Bell, and was part of the Tier III tournaments of the 2007 WTA Tour.
 It was held at the PEPS de l'Université Laval in Quebec City, Canada, from October 29 through November 4, 2007.
+Unseeded Lindsay Davenport, who entered the main draw on a wildcard, won the singles title.